GenesysPureEngage/authentication-client-java/README.md

 ## Install

-Genesys recommends that you install the Authentication Client Library JAR file with [Gradle](https://gradle.org) .
-You should use the latest version available at https://maven2repo.com/com.genesys/authorization.
+Genesys recommends that you install the Authentication Client Library JAR file with [Gradle](https://gradle.org).
+You should use the latest version available in the Maven [repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.genesys%22%20AND%20a%3A%22authorization%22).

 Add the following line to the **dependencies** block in your **build.gradle** file: